Danil-Grigorev/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 Q: What happens if the kcm leader has no access to ccm?
 Can it continue its work?
 Will it give up leadership?
 A: Expect KCM perform independently to CCM and do not care about its state after initial code migration.
 The CCM cluster operator will be responsible for going Unavailable or Degraded in a similar situation.

-Q: Can we disaster-recover a cluster without ccm running?
-A: Yes we can, only the Node management and Route provisioning will be compromized.

 Q: What are the thoughts about certificate management?
 A: Certificate management should be performed by the CCM operator, like it's done in the KCM operator.